actiontech/dble/README.md

 # DBLE

+DBLE (pronouced "double", less bug and no "ou") is maintain by [ActionTech](http://www.actionsky.com/).

 ## What is DBLE?

-DBLE (pronouced "double", less bug and no "ou") is a high scalability middle-ware for MySQL sharding.
+DBLE is a high scalability middle-ware for MySQL sharding.

 - __Sharding__
 As your business grows, you can use DBLE to replace the origin single MySQL instance.